winstonpuckett/lucifer-documentation/src/Reference/index.md

 ## Feature

 A feature is a set of tests within a suite.
-You can group features together in whatever way makes sense for the project.
-The original developer believes that the concept of a feature aligns with a specific use case the cli exposes.
+You can group tests together in whatever way makes sense for the project.
+The original developer believes that the concept of a feature aligns with one specific use case the cli exposes.

 With lucifer, features are represented as single yaml files.
 The name of the file is the name of the feature.